 There are so many different options on the market these days for new moms to choose from.
 Whether you choose a portable battery-powered pump or a manual hand pump, select the pump that will best fit your lifestyle.
 It doesn’t have to be all or nothing with one type either; many moms choose to do a combination of battery or electric-powered pumping and manual hand pumping.

 Besides choosing a pump, you’ll also need to find a flange that fits.
-Checking your flange fitting guide can help ensure the perfect fit.
+Checking your flange fitting guide can help ensure the right fit.

 The good news is that most breast pumps are available to purchase through insurance as they are considered a medical necessity for lactating women.
 The process will be different based on which insurance company you use.
 You will most likely need a prescription note from your doctor for your pump, so be sure to ask them about that at your next visit.